From awkward positions to unexpected pains, we’ve got the scoop on what’s causing cramps after sex while pregnant and what to do.

-Painful sex during pregnancy can leave you with a flurry of feelings, from worry about the fetus inside you to a weird detachment from your body.
+Painful sex during pregnancy can leave you with a flurry of feelings, from worry about the baby inside you to a weird detachment from your body.

 So here’s something to take off your list of things to worry about: sex while pregnant is safe for your baby.

 When it comes to all things sex, the bottom line is: don’t do it if it doesn’t feel good/right to you.

-If on the other hand you are loving sex during pregnancy, go for it.
+If on the other hand, you are loving sex during pregnancy, go for it.

 Cramping after orgasm during pregnancy

 If you’re at all worried about any of these symptoms, check in with your doctor.

-If you experience some pain and what feels like mild contractions after orgasm, it may just be a result of the muscles in your uterus naturally contracting after orgasm.
+If you experience some pain and what feels like mild contractions after orgasm, it is a result of the muscles in your uterus naturally contracting after orgasm.